BerkeleyAutomation/FETCH_CORE/README.md

 roslaunch fetch_gazebo simulation.launch
 ```

-In either case, any time MoveIt is used (for planning, computing inverse
+with `ROS_MASTER_URI=localhost:11311`.
+In either case, any time MoveIt is used
-kinematics, etc.), you must have the following command:
+(for planning, computing inverse kinematics, etc.), you must have the following
+command:

 ```
 roslaunch fetch_moveit_config move_group.launch